 • Krishna Tulsi (Ocimum sanctum)

-Tulsi Nutrition (Holy basil)
+Nutrition Facts of Tulsi (Holy basil)

 Tulsi is extremely nutritious.
 It has a good amount of potassium, calcium, magnesium, phosphorus, and vitamin C. It also has iron, sodium, zinc, thiamin, riboflavin, niacin, folate, and vitamin B6, A, and K.